By Carlos “Carlito” Rovira

 Regardless of differences in political beliefs, widespread indignation to these murders came from all sectors of the population.
 A momentum grew to such a degree of pressure that it caused a political crisis for the U.S. colonizers in Puerto Rico.

-On April 29, 1986, undercover cop/provocateur Alejandro González Malavé was assassinated in front of his mother’s house in Bayamón.
+On April 29, 1986, the undercover cop Alejandro González Malavé was assassinated in front of his mother’s house in Bayamón.
 He was shot three times by a group identifying itself as the “Volunteer Organization for the Revolution.”
-Boricuas in Puerto Rico and the diaspora applauded his death and viewed it as a well deserved act of justice.
+Boricuas in Puerto Rico and the diaspora applauded his death and viewed it as a well-deserved act of justice.

 The FBI considered this group “one of the most dangerous terrorist organizations in the United States.”
-On December 3, 1979 the V.O.R. claimed responsibility for an attack on a U.S. Navy bus in Puerto Rico in which two Navy personnel were killed and 10 injured, and the destruction of 6 jet fighters at a National Guard base on January 12, 1981.
+On December 3, 1979, the V.O.R. claimed responsibility for an attack on a U.S. Navy bus in Puerto Rico in which two Navy personnel were killed and 10 injured, and the destruction of 6 jet fighters at the Muniz Air National Guard base near San Juan on January 12, 1981.

 In the end, eight police officers were convicted and given prison sentences, ranging from 6 to 30 years.
 But these prison sentences were merely a concession made by the colonial court to ease the mounting outcry for justice.
 The greatest concern Washington officials have always had about it’s stranglehold on Puerto Rico is the everlasting potential for mass rebellion.